norcalbiostat/AppliedStatistics_notes/docs/model_building.md

 * They often agree.
     - When they disagree, AIC chooses a larger model than BIC.

+## General Advice

+* Model selection is not a hard science.
+* Some criteria have "rules of thumb" that can guide your exploration (such as differnce in AIC < 2)
+* _**Use common sense**_: A sub-optimal subset may make more sense than optimal one
+* p-values: When you compare two criteria, often the difference has a known distribution.
+    - Wald F Test, the difference in RSS between the two models has a F distribution.
+* All criterion should be used as guides.
+* Perform multiple methods of variable selection, find the commonalities.
+* Let science and the purpose of your model be your ultimate guide
+    - If the purpose of the model is for explanation/interpretation, error on the side of parsimony (smaller model) than being overly complex.
+    - If the purpose is prediction, then as long as you're not overfitting the model (as checked using cross-validation techniques), use as much information as possible.

 ## What to watch out for